g-male/darin-portfolio/content/capturing/video/knock-twice-clear-print-tee.md

 postyear: "2023"
 contentdesc: video
 ---
-Promotional video for Knock Twice shot in the studio, 2023.
+Promotional video for the Knock Twice Clear print collection.
+Shot at the Knock Twice studio, 2023.